Azure/Communication/releasenotes/acs-calling-ios-sdk-release-notes.md

 ## v1.0.0-beta.6 (2020-11-23)
-This release notes for November 23, 2020 will only contain changes for ACS Calling iOS SDK.

 ## Onboarding
 - The AzureCommunicationCalling SDK is released for the following platforms: arm64 (device) and x86_64 (simulator).